demystifyfp/demystifyfp/content/clojure/marketplace-middleware/ranging-items-in-marketplaces.md

 (s/def ::ean (s/and string? (complement clojure.string/blank?)))
 ```

-Then use these specs to define the spec for the ranging message and return it in the `spec` multimethod implementation.
+Then use these specs to define the spec for the ranging message and return it in the `spec` multi-method implementation.

 ```clojure
 ; src/wheel/middleware/ranging.clj